Last Updated on March 8, 2021

 These 100+ year-old historic homes can possibly mean low ceilings, smaller spaces, and noise from neighbors above or streets.
 But they also provide a quintessentially “DC” experience.
 Just be sure to check the listings and reviews so you know what to expect.
 (And pack earplugs just in case!)

 Other DC Airbnbs are located in modern buildings and have amenities like gym and pool access.

 Safety in Washington DC

 Washington DC is a major city, with its share of crime.
 By using common sense, though, most people won’t experience any issues.
 At night, stay in better-lit areas, keep purses close (not hanging on the back of a chair), and don’t leave belongings visible in vehicles.

-The National Mall is constantly patrolled by the Capitol Police; this is the area between Constitution and Independence Avenues, starting from the Capitol building to the Tidal Basin including Smithsonian museums and monuments.
+The National Mall is constantly patrolled by the Park Police and Capitol Police; this is the area between Constitution and Independence Avenues, starting from the Capitol building to the Tidal Basin including Smithsonian museums and monuments.
 It’s common to see locals and tourists (including school groups) at monuments at night.
 Both residents and tourists use the Metro at night as well.